-While lettuces are predominately a cool-weather crop, there are summer varieties available that don’t disappoint.
+While lettuces are predominately a cool-weather crop, there are summer varieties that don’t disappoint

-If the sound of lettuce growing doesn’t thrill you, their looks will.
-There are so many varieties that bring color, texture, and oh yes – flavor.
+If the sound of lettuce growing doesn’t thrill you, its looks will.
+There are so many varieties that bring color, texture, and, oh yes, flavor.
 You’ll be amazed.
 Of course, before you plant any variety, you’ll want to do a tiny bit of research and see which do best in your area.
 Among them are oakleaf lettuces, icebergs, romaine, leaf lettuces, Bibbs, and butterheads.
-Lettuce comes in colors of light green, blue-green, red, deep purple, dark green, and even mottled colors are always a welcome sight in the winter garden.
+Lettuce comes in colors of light green, blue-green, red, deep purple, dark green; even mottled colors are always a welcome sight in the winter garden.

 Between the seed size and my impatience, I plant them with a semi-broadcast.
 I try to drop only a few down a row, but it’s so hard to tell where they end up.
-So, I pinch a bit of seed from my hand and sprinkle them down a line all willy-nilly.
-I lightly rake about 1/4″ – 1/2″ of soil over the top of them.
-I keep them watered and the glass overhead keeps the soil at a decent enough temperature to get them to germinate in about a week or two.
+So I pinch a bit of seed from my hand and sprinkle down a line all willy-nilly.
+I lightly rake about ¼ inch to ½ inch of soil over the top of them.
+I keep them watered, and the glass overhead keeps the soil at a decent enough temperature to get them to germinate in about a week or two.

-When the little seedlings reach 1″ tall, I use small scissors to thin them out.
-I try to space them about 5″-8″ apart.
-I’ll admit, if you’re mixing lettuce varieties, this part can be tricky.
-This is because romaine may need 10″ between each other while leaf lettuce may need only 8″, and Bibb 6″.
+When the little seedlings reach 1 inch tall, I use small scissors to thin them out.
+I try to space them about 5 to 8 inches apart.
+I’ll admit that if you’re mixing lettuce varieties, this part can be tricky.
+This is because romaine may need 10 inches of space while leaf lettuce may need only 8 inches and Bibb only 6 inches.
 The back of your seed packet will tell the story.
 I just clip the seedlings that are too close together down to the ground.
 I either leave them there to become part of the soil or toss them to the chickens.
 By the way, anyone with more patience than I would use them to sprinkle on their own salad.

-Some lettuce varieties are ready to harvest so fast that it’ll only be a little over a month before it ends up in your salad bowl.
+Some lettuce varieties are ready to harvest so fast that it’ll only be a little over a month before those leaves end up in your salad bowl.
 Speaking of which, there are a couple of ways to go about harvesting lettuce.
-The first way is to take the outer leaves only which is the way of leaf lettuces, for sure.
-This nice thing about this type of harvesting is that the plant can continue to grow and you basically make salads straight from the bed.
-When you see a stem forming in the middle, the leaves will begin to taste bitter as the plant is beginning to bolt.
+The first way is to take the outer leaves only, which is the way of leaf lettuces.
+The nice thing about this type of harvesting is that the plant can continue to grow and you basically make salads straight from the bed.
+When you see a stem forming in the middle, the leaves will begin to taste bitter, as the plant is beginning to bolt.

 The second way is to harvest the entire lettuce head.
-Head lettuces like icebergs are obviously natural for this method.
-You simply wait until the head is mature, but still on the young side, and take the whole head of lettuce.
+Head lettuces such as icebergs are obviously natural for this method.
+You simply wait until the head is mature but still on the young side, and then you take the whole head of lettuce.
 Then there’s the cut-and-come-again method.
-When most of the leaves have grown to the right size for salads, but them at about an inch above the soil.
-The plants will re-grow and you’ll get one or two more harvests out of that head.
+When most of the leaves have grown to the right size for salads, cut them at about an inch above the soil.
+The plants will regrow, and you’ll get one or two more harvests out of that head.